What is Federal Work-Study?

 How do I get it?

-Federal Work-Study may be awarded to you by the Office of Financial Aid after you have completed the required forms: the FAFSA and the CSS/Financial Aid PROFILE.
+Federal Work-Study may be awarded to you by the Office of Financial Aid after you have completed the required financial aid applications.

 How do I know if I have Federal Work-Study?

 It will be reflected on your financial aid award in the financial aid portal Net Partner.
 In addition, the Office of Financial Aid provides department supervisors interested in hiring you with this information.

 If I have Federal Work-Study this year, will I receive Federal Work-Study next year?